lucasvtiradentes/cscan/README.md

 **Instant LLM Code Quality Feedback**

-When working with LLMs (Claude, GPT, etc.), you need to spot code quality issues immediately - before they accumulate.
-Lino provides instant, per-branch visibility into how good/bad the LLM-generated code is, saving you time by knowing exactly where to ask for corrections.
+When working with LLMs (Claude, GPT, etc.), you need to spot code quality issues immediately - before they accumulate. cscan provides instant, per-branch visibility into how good/bad the LLM-generated code is, saving you time by knowing exactly where to ask for corrections.

 **Project-Specific Conventions**

-Every codebase has its own rules: some prefer `type` over `interface`, others ban barrel files, some require absolute imports.
-Lino lets you define these conventions in `.lino/rules.json` and enforce them automatically - whether the code is written by you, your team, or an LLM.
+Every codebase has its own rules: some prefer `type` over `interface`, others ban barrel files, some require absolute imports. cscan lets you define these conventions in `.cscan/rules.json` and enforce them automatically - whether the code is written by you, your team, or an LLM.

 **Performance Without Compromise**

-Traditional TypeScript linters sacrifice speed for extensibility or vice versa.
-Lino bridges this gap by leveraging Rust's speed for core analysis (SWC-based AST parsing with Rayon parallelism) while providing a TypeScript interface for VSCode integration and custom regex rules.
+Traditional TypeScript code quality scanners sacrifice speed for extensibility or vice versa. cscan bridges this gap by leveraging Rust's speed for core analysis (SWC-based AST parsing with Rayon parallelism) while providing a TypeScript interface for VSCode integration and custom regex rules.

 ## ⭐ Features<a href="#TOC"><img align="right" src="./.github/image/up_arrow.png" width="22"></a>